microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/eventmessagedetail.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-This is an abstract type for representing system event message details.
+This abstract type represents system event message details.

-System messages are messages generated for events such as members added to a channel, members added to a chat, team description updated.
+System messages are messages generated for events such as members added to a channel, members added to a chat, and team description updated.

 List of events supported